Mohamed-18/BS2GDL/README_Model_Step_1.md

 Description :

-The first stage of BS2GDL, CNN_Step_1, regresses key nodal points representing the LV contour.
+The first stage of BSGCNN, CNN_Step_1, regresses key nodal points representing the LV contour.
 These nodal points are parameters for a parametric B-spline model, enabling a structured representation of the LV boundaries.
 Features

     Encoder-Decoder Architecture: Captures hierarchical spatial features and predicts nodal points.